+* EEA_32-04-2 - Brominated diphenylethers (congener numbers 28, 47, 99, 100, 153 and 154) must be used instead of this code.

 Annex 9: Reference Structure

 All the references to RBMP sections or background documents will be reported according to the schema structure presented below (named ReferenceType in the model and schemas).